-To help you get started, we’ve rounded up four financial tasks you should consider automating in the New Year so you can start building a solid foundation for your money in 2016.
+To help you get started, we’ve rounded up four financial tasks you should consider automating in the New Year so you can start building a solid foundation for your money this year.

 1. Your Retirement Contributions

 Ideally, you’d be able to contribute the maximum percentage of your salary that your employer is willing to match, but even starting with 1% is better than nothing.
-“Chances are, you won’t miss 1% of your salary,” says Cecilia Beach Brown, a Certified Financial Planner™ at Annapolis, Maryland–based C. Beach Brown.
+“Chances are, you won’t miss 1% of your salary,” says Cecilia Beach Brown, CFP®, with Annapolis, Maryland–based C. Beach Brown.

-If you don’t have access to a 401(k) or simply don’t want to limit yourself to one retirement account, you can set up automatic contributions to an IRA, says John Piershale, CFP® with Piershale Financial Group in Crystal Lake, Ill.
-“Just be sure not to exceed the annual maximum limit of $5,500, or $6,500 if you’re age 50 or older, for 2016,” he cautions.
+If you don’t have access to a 401(k) or simply don’t want to limit yourself to one retirement account, you can set up automatic contributions to an IRA, says John Piershale, CFP®, with Piershale Financial Group in Crystal Lake, Illinois.
+“Just be sure not to exceed the annual maximum limit of $5,500, or $6,500 if you’re age 50 or older,” he cautions.